sskulki/shridharkulkarni/_posts/2020-06-20-eo-blog-one.md

 ---
-title: "AI4EO-An Opportunity for Computation Sustainability"
+title: AI4EO-An Opportunity for Computation Sustainability
 description: This post introduces how Earth Observation (EO), EO data sources and how EO  and Artificial Intelligence (AI) could be used for Computational Sustainability.
 toc: false
 comments: true